Kinetically constrained models out of equilibrium: Models

 Let us introduce an illustrative example corresponding to the classical \emph{Fredrickson-Andersen $j$-spin facilitated model} (FA-$j$f).
 Its update family $\cU=\{X\subset\{e_1,\dots,e_d,-e_1,\dots,-e_d\},|X|=j\}$ is given by all $j$-element subsets of the $2d$ nearest neighbours of the origin.
 One can check that for $j=1$ this family is supercritical, for $j\in\{2,\dots,d\}$ it is critical, while for $j>d$ it is trivial subcritical.
 The reader may keep in mind the case $j=d$, which is also the most interesting one, throughout the paper.
 Indeed, all difficulties we face are present for this model.

-In the rest of the work, adopting the language of bootstrap percolation and of the contact process, we will refer to ``facilitating sites'' as to ``infected'' and they will coincide with the vertices $x$ of $\bbZ^d$ where the configuration $\eta$ equals $\eta_x=1$.
+In the rest of the work, adopting the language of bootstrap percolation and of the contact process, we say that site $x\in\bbZ^d$ is ``infected'' in the configuration $\eta$, if its state at $x$, $\eta_x$, is $1$.